Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

 Please stick to the recommendations by [Dorado](https://github.com/nanoporetech/dorado) regarding the supported systems for running the basecalling software.
 This is detailed in the 'Platforms' section.

 Subsequently, run the following to download the Dorado basecalling model.
+This will be saved in your current directory.

 ```bash
 dorado download --model dna_r10.4.1_e8.2_400bps_hac@v5.0.0